RaisanenMarkus/csharp/docs/part5/part5-2.md

 }
 ```

 The calling of an overloaded method is a bit different than that of an overloaded constructor.
 The idea is still exactly the same.
-Rather than having the same code in two places, we use **this** and tell what we are calling.
+Rather than having the same code in two places we use **this** and tell what we are calling.

-NOTICE!
-You cannot use the same notation which we used on a constructor, nor can you use this notation on a constructor.
-You can try what happens (or which kind of errors you get).
+**NOTICE!** You cannot use the same notation which we used on a constructor, nor can you use this notation on a constructor.
+You can try what happens or which kind of errors you get.

-**You can now do the exercises for overloading.**
+**You can now do the exercises for Overloading.**